 This short story was told from the perspective of an adult and chronicles the events behind a child’s (the adult narrator) belief that the world was about to end.
 The story is set on a plantation in Louisiana in 1936, where the church was the axis around which plantation life revolved.
 Despite this fact, the narrator was holding on to being a sinner because she believed that she could not ‘live upright’.
 One day, while she was playing, her cousin Rena informed her that the world was coming to an end.
 This was based on a conversation that Rena overheard, and misunderstood, about the eclipse.
-The hellfire sermons in church did not help to stem the narrator’s mounting panic and she worried herself into a frazzle as a result.
+The hellfire sermons in the church did not help to stem the narrator’s mounting panic and she worried herself into a frazzle as a result.
 She had a conversation with her father about this issue and he tried to quell her fears, but unfortunately, he only managed to increase it with his statement that the world could come to an end at any time.
-The narrator spent the night conjuring images of dooms day, which led to her overreaction to hearing the rumblings of an old airplane.
+The narrator spent the night conjuring images of doomsday, which led to her overreaction to hearing the rumblings of an old aeroplane.
 She ran out of her house screaming that the world was coming to an end.
 Her father caught her on the road and calmed her down.
 She appreciated life a lot more after that incident and lived her life to the fullest.

 The story occurs on a plantation in Louisiana in 1936.

 • Has a good relationship with his daughter

 This is the central theme in this short story.
 Plantation life was centered on religion to the extent that even the narrator’s father was a deacon in the church.
 Religious fervor, in the form of hellfire preaching, is also the fuel for the panic that overtakes the narrator/protagonist in this short story.